textkernel/oneui/README.md

 ## Usage
 In your React app you can import any of the available components
 ```
-import { Button } from 'nice2';
+import { Button } from '@textkernel/oneui';
 (...)
 <Button>Click me</Button>
 ```
 _Note_: in all components all "other properties" (that are not documented in that component) are applied to the rendered HTML.

 ## Creating themes
-A theme for Nice is a simple css file that overrides css variables.
+A theme for OneUI is a simple css file that overrides css variables.

 ## Documentation
 For available components and their usage see storybook (`npm run storybook`)